 The Profile menu contains two commands as follows:

-- Import Profile: Import a Max Mapper profile file, the imported profile may need to be renamed if the original name is being used by another profile.
+- Import a Max Mapper profile file, the imported profile may need to be renamed if the original name is being used by another profile.
 The Export combined with the import operation can be used to clone a profile since the basic configuration is already done.

 This combo box lists all profiles you created in the MAX Mapper plugin and it is used to select a profile you want to configure.
 The active profile is also to generate GPC scripts, export, rename and delete operations.

 This box allows you to select the controller input in the MAX Mapper plugin, which the input controller you can select are Playstation 4, Xbox One, Playstation 3, Xbox 360, and Switch Joy-Cons.

 NOTE: If using a PS5, select PlayStation 4, and if you are using an Xbox Series X|S, select Xbox One.